Lily-ThuPham/Favorita-SalesForecast/README.md

 - All states shared the same grow trend over the years.
 - Last 12 months, **Pichincha (53.4%, 19 stores)** and **Guayas (15.3%, 11 stores)** are top performers.
 Second-tier states (Azuay, Tungurahua, Santo Domingo de los Tsachilas, Manabi, El Oro) contribute 3.3%-5.2% and average 2 stores.
 Lower-performing locations have 1 store (Pastaza lowest).

-- The customer reference in difference location is consistently alike: The product distribution seemed to be similar betweens locations (with grocery being the dominating goods).
+- The customer reference in difference location is consistently alike: The product distribution seemed to be similar between locations (with grocery being the dominating goods).

 ![Total Sales by Product categories across some major states](images/Charts&Tables/StatesandProduct.png)